aosabook/500lines/ci/chapter.rst

 or will wait for a new test runner to register itself in the pool.

 If you kill the dispatcher, the repository observer will figure out it went down and will throw an exception.
-The test runners will also notice, and will shut down.
+The test runners will also notice, and shut down.

 Conclusion
 ==========

 By separating concerns into their own processes, we were able to build the fundamentals of a distributed continuous integration system.
-With processes communicating with each other via socket requests, we are able to distribute this system across multiple machines, helping to make our system more reliable and scalable.
+With processes communicating with each other via socket requests, we are able to distribute the system across multiple machines, helping to make our system more reliable and scalable.

 Since the CI system is quite simple now, you can extend it yourself to be far more functional.
-A few suggestions for improvements are the following:
+Here are a few suggestions for improvements:

 Per-Commit Test Runs
 --------------------